MaxPordon/Browser-Keyword-Searches/README.md

 6. Press `Ctrl + V` and `Enter` to paste the link to the Recommended Keyword Searches html file from this repo and to Open it

 ### Chrome
 Unfortunately, Chrome does not allow easy import of Keyword searches (or 'Site search' as Chrome calls it).
-They can be added manually, one-by-one though, as explained on [this Google Support page, scroll down to "How to fill out text fields"](https://support.google.com/chrome/answer/95426?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Csearch-engine-field%2Cshortcut-field%2Curl-with-s-in-place-of-query-field).
+However, they can be added manually, one-by-one, as explained on [this Google Support page, scroll down to "How to fill out text fields"](https://support.google.com/chrome/answer/95426?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Csearch-engine-field%2Cshortcut-field%2Curl-with-s-in-place-of-query-field).

 ### Microsoft Edge
 Unfortunately, the same is true for Edge as for Chrome.

+## Tips
+- When setting up a keyword for another website, remember than search filters, etc. are often saved in the URL.
+So set these filters to what you most often use, and _then_ set the keyword search, so that these filters are saved as well.